 Responsible for the positive external image of the MSSS, including the website and all social media.
 Further acts as a liaison between the Student Representative Assembly (SRA) and the general student members.

-Campaigns generally run for one week after the All Candidates Meeting, followed by a two day election period.
-For more information regarding the election process contact our Vice President of External Communication, Linda Cabral, at firstname.lastname@example.org.
+Campaigns generally run for one week, followed by a two day election period.
+For more information regarding the election process contact our Vice President of External Communication, Melissa Darby, at email@example.com.

 Peripheral Executive Positions

-After elections take place and the new executive team has been elected, applications for Executive Assistants and Year Representatives are opened up towards the end of February/March.
+After elections take place and the new executive team has been elected, applications for Peripheral Executive and Student Representatives are opened up towards the end of April.

 The following is a list of available Executive Assistant positions:

-The Administrative Assistant position will act as a primary assistant to the Executive Team, and the Vice-President Administration in particular.
+The Internal position will act as a primary assistant to the Executive Team, and the Vice-President Administration in particular.
 This includes recording meeting minutes, creating the weekly agendas, organizing staff appreciation events, maintaining the Society Office, etc.

 The Outreach Coordinator position is responsible for the MSSS’s participation in charitable and external events.
 Each year the Coordinator will be responsible for taking part in a minimum of three (3) external events or initiatives specific to some sort cause or charity.